TEDxAuckland/tedx-auckland-site/src/_events/tedxauckland-2018.md

 #### Off-Piste: Adjective, adverb.

-1. Away from prepared ski runs
+1. Away from prepared ski runs.
-2. So as to deviate from what is conventional, usual, or expected
+2. So as to deviate from what is conventional, usual, or expected.
-3. An unsupervised, ungroomed, and unmarked area
+3. An unsupervised, ungroomed, and unmarked area.

 Speakers, performers, food vendors, and event details to be announced here and on [facebook](https://www.facebook.com/events/629283860774532){: target="_blank"} in the coming weeks.